A popular local fundraiser that supports local arts returns this year.

 This year’s local artists include John Atkins, retired funeral director; Nicole Bloemhard, The Peoples Savings Bank; Marsha Hiltibran, Crabill’s; David Hoskins, Civista Wealth Management; Kate Johnson, Carmazzi’s; Chad Lensman, Graham Local Schools; Isabel Martin, Bell’s Flowers; Bobbi McKee, Downsize Farm/Spotted Cow/Spotted Owl; Brad Millice, Farmers and Merchants State Bank; Jeff Morgan, Scott’s; Jeramiah Stocksdale, Bundy Baking Solutions; Michael Terry, Champaign County Sheriff Office; Patrick Trenor, Urbana City Schools and Lisa Yates, BHHS Metro & Fields Realty.

-Featured today are Brad Millice and Jeff Morgan
+Featured today are Patrick Trenor and Lisa Yates

-Education: Triad High School & Bachelors Degree from Bowling Green State University
+Education: 2004 Urbana High School grad; Bachelors Degree from Ohio Wesleyan University

 The celebrity artist this year is Carol Burnett, American actress, comedian, singer and writer.
 This piece was donated to the fundraiser by Urbana Daily Citizen Sports Editor Steve Stout and it will be part of the dinner and auction held on Friday, May 5.